-All proceeds go to the George Recreation Trail.
-For more information or to pre-register, contact Kristi Landis at 712-475-2862 or e-mail email@example.com.
+For more information or to preregister, contact Fred or Kristi Landis at 712-475-2862 or by e-mail firstname.lastname@example.org.

+Come join us for our 3rd annual asparagus hunt!
 Register teams of up to 5 people.
-Registration begins at noon, with the hunt beginning at 1 pm.
+Registration begins at 12:00 (noon), with the hunt beginning at 1 p.m.

 You will have 3 hours to go to your “secret” asparagus patch and bring back your stash.
 Once everyone is back and checks their asparagus in, we will be cooking it.
-There will be burgers and brats available for purchase.
+We will also have burgers and brats available for a free will donation.

-It’s $10 per person, with a prize for the team with the most asparagus (only usable asparagus will be counted).
-There will also be prizes for the longest, strangest shape, thickest, and strangest spot you found it (need photo proof).
+$1 per person, with a trophy (new this year) to the team with the most asparagus (only usable asparagus will be counted).
+There will also be prizes for the longest, strangest shape, thickest, and strangest spot you found it (will need photo proof).